gbmhunter/blog/content/pages/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto/_index.md

-{{< figure src="/images/2017/04/xilinx-sdk-new-application-project-settings-screen-2-select-fsbl.png" width="456px" caption="Select 'Zynq FSBL' as the template for the application." caption-position="bottom" >}}
+{{< figure src="/images/2017/04/xilinx-sdk-new-application-project-settings-screen-2-select-fsbl.png" width="456px" caption="Select 'Zynq FSBL' as the template for the application."  >}}